Professional Reviews

 Dashlane also has:

-Dashlane Free lets you store unlimited passwords on 1 device, and it comes with more extra features than most competitors provide in their premium versions — it has unlimited password sharing, password security auditing, a TOTP authenticator, and breach notifications.
+Dashlane Free lets you store 25 passwords on 1 device, and it comes with more extra features than most competitors provide in their premium versions — password security auditing, a TOTP authenticator, password sharing with an unlimited number of Dashlane users, and breach notifications.

 Bottom Line:

-Dashlane is very secure, it’s user-friendly, and it comes with tons of extra features, including a VPN, Windows Hello compatibility, 1 GB encrypted storage, live dark web monitoring, and more.
+Dashlane is very secure, it’s user-friendly, and it comes with tons of extra features, including a VPN, advanced phishing protections, Windows Hello compatibility, 1 GB encrypted storage, live dark web monitoring, and more.
 Dashlane’s free plan includes a free trial of Dashlane Premium, and all purchases come with a 30-day money-back guarantee.

 Read the full Dashlane review >